 Side effects and safety

-In general, side effects of the flu vaccine are mild and similar to those of people who are not pregnant.
+In general, side effects of the flu vaccination are mild and similar to those of people who are not pregnant.
 You may experience some pain or swelling at the injection site, and sometimes feel a little tired.
 These side effects are usually short-term and do not harm you or your baby.
 The flu vaccine is safe during pregnancy and a lot of research has been done on this.
-There is no increased risk of adverse effects such as miscarriage or birth defects if you get the flu vaccine.
+There is no increased risk of adverse effects such as miscarriage or birth defects if you get the flu vaccination.

-Have you became ill anyway?
+Have you fallen ill anyway?

 The Covid vaccine

-Covid vaccination
+RSV vaccination